 The Corporation is committed to a high standard of corporate governance practices.
-The Board of Directors supports the Corporation's efforts to align with the recommendations currently in effect and contained in National Policy 58-201: Corporate Governance Guidelines ("NP 58-201"), which are addressed below.

-Over the past several years, there have been various initiatives by securities regulatory authorities, institutional investors and stock exchanges to enhance the standards of corporate governance within public companies.
-These initiatives have addressed corporate governance issues generally and, in particular, issues related to accounting controls, disclosure standards, board oversight, appropriate management incentives, board independence and other matters.
-Effective June 30, 2005, Canadian securities regulatory authorities adopted National Instrument 58-101: Disclosure of Corporate Governance Practices ("NI 58-101") and NP 58-201 with the objective of providing greater transparency to Canadian capital markets regarding public company corporate governance practices.
-The Board of Directors will continue to monitor developments in this area carefully, and will respond appropriately to any future changes.
+The Board of Directors supports the Corporation's efforts to align with the recommendations currently in effect and contained in National Policy 58-201: Corporate Governance Guidelines and National Instrument 58-101: Disclosure of Corporate Governance Practices ("NI 58-101") with the objective of providing greater transparency to Canadian capital markets regarding public company corporate governance practices.
+The Board will continue to monitor developments in this area carefully and will respond appropriately to any future changes.